 The 16 named perils covered in insurance

-If the following things happen to anything you own (your personal property), you’ll be able to file a claim and receive compensation from your insurer, minus your deductible, if it’s approved.
+If the following insurable perils befall anything you own (your personal property), you’ll be able to file a claim and receive compensation from your insurer, minus your deductible, if it’s approved.

 Keep in mind that if one of these perils happens to your stuff outside of your home, you’ll also be covered.

 - Accidental discharge or overflow of water or steam

 - Sudden and accidental tearing, cracking, burning, or bulging

 - Sudden and accidental damage due to short circuiting

 - Volcanic Eruption

 Q: Someone stole your bike… is it covered?

 Your personal property is covered at home, and everywhere else.
 As long as it was locked, you should be able to make a claim and get money back (after your deductible, of course).